deadeyejoe/fabrikk/tutorial/referencing-entities.md

 ;;      :content "Some content goes here...."})
 ```

-Or add to it at will:
+Or add additional dependent entities at will:

 ```clojure
 (fab/build post {:with {:editor (fab/one ::user)}})